the4thdoctor/pg_chameleon/README.rst

 The copy_max_memory is just an estimate.
 The average rows size is extracted from mysql's informations schema and can be outdated.
 If the copy process fails for memory problems check the failing table's row length.
 This could be a probable cause of memory overload.

-The batch is processed every time the replica stream is empty and when the MySQL switches to another log segment (ROTATE EVENT).
+The batch is processed every time the replica stream is empty, when a DDL is captured or when the MySQL switches to another log segment (ROTATE EVENT).
-Therefore the mysql binlog size determines the batch size.
+Therefore the replica_batch_size  is just indicative.

 Currently the process is sequential.

-Read the replica -> Store the rows -> Replay.
+Read the replica -> Store the rows -> Replay the stored rows.

 The version 2.0 will improve this aspect.